FrejP4017/Digital-Archives-and-Methods-Exam-Portfolio/README.md

   - Portfolio 5: Final Digital Project

 ### Portfolio 2, Week 10: Danish Kings Assignment
-This repository contains a README, html-file and a HTMLPreview Link which is all part of the group´s answer to given assignment
+This repository contains a README, html-file and a HTMLPreview Link which is all part of the group´s answer to the given assignment

 ### Portfolio 3, Week 12: Visualisation Assignment
 This respository contains a README, Rproj-file and png-file which is all part of the group´s answer to given assignment